lightcode/OVM/readme.md

 Explanations:

 * *Pool name*: the name of the book is given by the name in hooks (here: ssd)
-* *Driver* permit to OVM to handle resources.
+* *Driver* : it’s a Python class that permit to OVM to handle resources.
 Here the driver allow to OVM to use a libvirt pool
 * *pool_name* is a driver specific parameter and it specifies the name of the libvirt pool